frankshearar/Home/Enable-repeatable-builds-for-PackageReference-based-projects.md

   decide to float to the latest version, with every update to PackageB on the repository, will have an impact on the resolved version in your project during restore.

-In addition to the all the above mentioned issues regarding repeatable builds/restores, there is another issue with respect to understanding the transitive dependencies changes when you add or remove packages.
+In addition to the above, when developers add/remove a package dependency to a project, they would like to be told about any unintended changes in the full package dependency closure.
+(PRS2)

 Consider the following scenario:

-`Project1--> PackageA(1.0.0) --> PackageB(>=2.0.0)`
+`Project1 --> PackageA(1.0.0) --> PackageB(>=2.0.0)`

 Now lets say you bring in another dependency on PackageX(3.0.0) with some transitive dependencies.
 And suddenly you build breaks because the PackageX(3.0.0) had the following transitive dependencies: